BUGS-NYU/NYU-CS-Wiki-old/contributing/CONTRIBUTING.md

 ### Setting up React

 To view the website locally, you'll need to get React up and running.
-Before that, you'd need node and npm installed.
+Before that, you'd need node and yarn installed.

 ## MacOS